Water heater smells bad

 HVAC

-The answer to 'water heater smells bad' is that a rotten egg or sulfur-like odor coming from your water heater is typically caused by a buildup of bacteria in the tank.
-This is a common issue that can be resolved with a few simple steps.
+The answer to 'water heater smells bad' is that a rotten egg or sulfur-like odor coming from your water heater is usually caused by a buildup of bacteria in the tank.
+This is a common issue that can be addressed with some simple maintenance.

-The most likely cause is the presence of sulfate-reducing bacteria, which convert sulfates in the water into hydrogen sulfide gas, creating the unpleasant smell.
-This can happen if the water heater has not been properly maintained or if the anode rod needs to be replaced.
-Flushing the tank and replacing the anode rod are usually the best solutions for this problem.
+The most likely cause is the presence of sulfate-reducing bacteria that produce hydrogen sulfide gas, which gives off the unpleasant smell.
+This can happen if the water heater has been sitting unused for a while, or if the anode rod (which helps prevent corrosion) needs to be replaced.

 Step-by-Step Guide